Xbox Series X restock update today: Track on Twitter, Walmart, Best Buy and more

 Where to buy Xbox Series X: Restock links and updates

-As of 9:30 a.m.
-ET on May 29 there is no Xbox Series X restock available.
+As of 11:05 a.m.
+ET on May 29, Costco has an Xbox Series X bundle in stock via this link.
+(Thanks, Bobby!)
+The bundle is for Costco members only.
+Otherwise, there is no Xbox Series X restock available.
 However, our Xbox Series X restock tracker indicates that various other retailers could have restock in the coming days.
 Given that developers haven't scratched the surface of the Xbox Series X yet, now is a good time to get one ready for true next-gen gaming later this year.
 So check out the links below for the retailers to watch.

 Xbox Series X: $499 @ Amazon